ChampagneD/Golden_Sun_Remix/README.md

 # Golden_Sun_Remix

-### RPG Game in solo
+### RPG Web Game in solo

-is a game in memory of a good and great game of my childhood time, I want to create a game who got some easter eggs but still is independent.
+its a game in memory of a good and great game from my childhood time, I want to create a game who got some easter eggs but still is independent.

 ## Rules